vargatn/skysampler/README.md

 * Provides interface for [GalSim](https://github.com/GalSim-developers/GalSim) to render the mock catalogs into full survey-like exposures

-Generating mock observations takes place in a data driven way, i.e. clusters are constructed as they are seen in the survey, not according to our theoretical models for them, hence the products are not critically dependent on our physical assumptions, only on survey conditions.
+Generating mock observations takes place in a data driven way, i.e. clusters are constructed as they are seen in the survey, not according to our theoretical models for them.
+Hence the products are not critically dependent on our physical assumptions, only on survey conditions.